microsoft/dicom-server/docs/concepts/bulk-update.md

 ### Other APIs

 There is no change in other APIs.
 All the other APIs supports only latest version of instances.

+#### Limitations

+> Only Patient identificaton and demographic attributes are supported for bulk update.

+> Maximum of 50 studies can be updated at once.

+> Only one update operation can be performed at a time.

+> There is no way to delete only the latest version or revert back to original version.